saiprasath21/saiprasath21.github.io/_pages/work_experience.md

 [Computational Data Science Lab for the Web and Social Media](https://faculty.cc.gatech.edu/~srijan/), GeorgiaTech, Atlanta, US

-- Studying the behaviour of LLMs and their applications in countering mis-information
+- Designing defense techniques for improving the adversarial robustness of **BERT, GPT and Llama2 LLMs**.
+- Creating a universal classifier that leverages LLM embeddings to effectively identify and prevent the generation of harmful content.

 <hr style="border:1px solid gray">